top of page

 VEHICLE & RV CAMPING

-• Vehicle/RV Camping Space: Since space and real estate on Playa is very limited, and the space an RV or other camping vehicle takes up impacts how many members we can have in camp, we ask for a contribution for this vehicle/RV/camper trailer space.
-Camping vehicles under 20ft require a $250 contribution.
-Camping vehicles between 20 to 30ft require a $500 contribution.
-Camping vehicles over 30ft require a $750 contribution.
-Pull vehicles and other vehicles cannot be parked next to your camper.
+Vehicle/RV Camping Space: Since space and real estate on Playa is very limited, and the space an RV or other camping vehicle takes up impacts how many members we can have in camp, we ask for a contribution for this vehicle/RV/camper trailer space.
+Camping vehicles under 20ft require a $125 contribution.
+Camping vehicles between 20 to 30ft require a $250 contribution.
+Camping vehicles over 30ft require a $375 contribution.
+Shaded car camping spaces (for cars, small trucks, and SUV's only) are available for vehicles under 18ft in length for a $100 contribution.
+If you wish to car camp without shade, you do not need to pay this contribution.
+Pull vehicles and other vehicles cannot be parked next to your camper, unless previously arranged.
 They must be parked in the Rootpile parking area.
 RV Power is an additional cost.
 Please see RV power options in the next section.

 We require a minimum of two person occupancy per camping vehicle over 30ft.
 RV space is only available to Rootpile camp members.

 Camp members contributing to use space for their camping vehicle can elect to not have Rootpile supplied grid power, but are NOT allowed to run personal generators.
 If you plug in to the 30 or 50 amp power grid without permission, you will be disconnected.
 Minimum power supplied is a typical RV 30 amp connection.
-The minimum contribution for this is $750.
-50 amp power is selectively available for a contribution of $2,000, as it uses more than 3 times the power of a 30 amp connection.
+The minimum fuel share contribution for this is $1000.
+50 amp power is selectively available for a fuel share contribution of $2,000, as it uses more than 3 times the power of a 30 amp connection.

 If you will be using Rootpile's 30 or 50 amp power, you are responsible for bringing at least one power cord which fits your RV.

-Please understand that contributing for power does not mean that Rootpile's DPW volunteer team is expected to repair, troubleshoot, or consult with you concerning power problems that stem from your RV/vehicle and are not stemming from Rootpile's grid.
+Please understand that contributing for power does not mean that Rootpile's DPW volunteer team is expected to repair, troubleshoot, or consult with you concerning power problems or other RV repair or maintenance issues that stem from your RV/vehicle and are not stemming from Rootpile's grid.

-• There is limited space available for each of these options.
+There is limited space available for personal yurts.

-• Since space limits the number of camp members, and to be fair to people only using a very small space, we will have a $200 extra contribution for space for personal domes, personal yurts, or oversized tents (tents, including measurements for tie down lengths, that won't fit in the normal shaded 15 x 15ft, 8ft tall tent space).
-Due to space limitations, oversized camping cannot be set up in the standard tent shade area.
-We cannot promise shade for oversize camping, but some may be available on a case by case basis.
-This contribution is for a space to set up your own oversized camping.
-Please do not confuse this with any Rootpile supplied rental yurts.
+Since space limits the number of camp members, and to be fair to people only using a very small space, we will have a $100 extra contribution for space for personal yurts.
+This contribution is for a space to set up your own oversized camping structure, and Rootpile does not provide these yurts.

 PARKING